memasanz/mm-ai-search/README.md

-# AI Unleashed Demo - Azure AI Search Implementation
+#  - Azure AI Search Implementation

 This repository contains a comprehensive demonstration of Azure AI Search capabilities using various document processing techniques including OCR and layout analysis.
 The notebooks showcase end-to-end implementation of intelligent document search with vector embeddings and Azure OpenAI integration.